Work About Resume Contact

 How might we create an experience that adapts to each learner's cognitive style?

-The challenge was clear: design an educational experience that adapts to each learner's cognitive style, while promoting independence and confidence.
+The challenge became clear: design an educational experience that adapts to each learner's cognitive style, while promoting independence and confidence, not just learning outcomes.

 🧠